Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 fuel/app/migrations

-, with a timestamp in the filename.Edit the Migration File
+directory, with a timestamp in its filename.Edit the Migration File

 Open the newly created migration file (